Development EnvironmentSetting Up a Computer for Rails-based Web Development

 code ~/.gitconfig

-We edit the contents of the file as follows, except using our own name and email:
+We edit the contents of the file as follows, except using replacing Homer’s name and email with our own:

 ~/.gitconfig